What is broadband?

 This is the best way to reach remote areas as coverage extends to anywhere in New Zealand.
 Satellite beams emitted are picked up by a satellite dish installed at your property.

-What impacts speed
+What impacts broadband performance?

 Many things can impact your broadband speed, from our network and how your broadband provider configures their service, to your property or just how the internet works.
 It can be difficult to pinpoint the issue impacting your speed as it may be a combination of factors.